Pharmacotherapy Services Questions and Answers

 Individuals who suffer from asthma attacks or the constant use of quick-relief or short-term inhalers often find relief in our pharmacotherapy, as we are able to work out a plan for them to help long-term that is effective and offers better results than treating the symptoms as they come.

 If you are interested in how pharmacotherapy can help you and your asthma, contact The Allergy & Asthma Center today!
-Call us or simply request an appointment through our online scheduler to book a consultation appointment and talk to one of our specialists on staff about our pharmacotherapy and how it may benefit you.
+Contact us or simply request an appointment through our online scheduler to book a consultation appointment and talk to one of our specialists on staff about our pharmacotherapy and how it may benefit you.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.